tdmg-traisimove/traisimove-phone/INSTALLATION.md

 8. Open `platforms/ios/TRAISI Move` with Xcode

 ## Run on the simulator
 1. Try `npm run build-dev-ios`.
-Try `npm run install` if it fails, then run again.
+Try `npm install` if it fails, then run again.
 2. In the menu bar of Xcode, click on `Project` then `Run` (`⌘ R`)